Jema'a

 Jema'a (also written Ajemaa and Jama'a) is a Local Government Area in southern Kaduna State, Nigeria with headquarters at Kafanchan.
 The Local Government Council is chaired by Yunana Barde.
 It has an area of 1,384 km2 and a population of 278,202 at the 2006 census.
 The postal code of the area is 801.

+Geography

+Landscape

+Jema'a Local Government Area lies on a broad low - lying topography with gently rolling plains on either side. it is flanked by two rivers.
+To the northwestern side of the area is the Amere or Mada river popularly referred to as River Wonderful by the people because it has claimed many lives including those of some of the colonial engineers during the rail bridge construction at Aduwan (another bridge build on the same river during the British colonial era exists near Kogum River Station).
+The second river to the southeast is the Sanga (or the Kogum River) sourced from the plateau.
+Both rivers merge close to the Kogum River Station.
+There lie in addition, numerous hills, valleys streams.
+The undulating lands also provide fertile grounds for agricultural activities.
+The area has an average humidity of thirty percent and an average wind speed of eleven kilometers per hour.

+Government and politics

 Boundaries

-Jema'a Local Government Area shares boundaries with Zangon Kataf Local Government Area to the north, Jaba Local Government Area to the west, Sanga Local Government Area to the east, Kaura Local Government Area to the northeast, Plateau State to the east and Nasarawa State to the south respectively.
+Jema'a Local Government Area (LGA) shares boundaries with Zangon Kataf LGA to the north, Jaba LGA to the west, Sanga LGA to the east, Kaura LGA to the northeast; Riyom LGA of Plateau State to the east and Karu LGA of Nasarawa State to the south respectively.

 Administrative subdivisions

 Jema'a Local Government Area consists of 12 subdivisions (second-order administrative divisions) namely: